dvirgordon/flowineanglish/README.md

 ## Technical Details

 ### Storage
-- Uses browser localStorage for data persistence
+- Uses Firebase Firestore for cloud data storage
-- Data is stored locally and persists between sessions
+- Data is synchronized across all devices and browsers
-- Easy to upgrade to cloud storage in the future
+- Real-time updates and cloud backup
+- See FIREBASE_SETUP.md for configuration instructions

 ### Security
 - Simple authentication system with username/code pairs